theoptips/mentor_FAQ/FAQ.md

 - FAQ 014	I want to add a fourth dimension to my seaborn plot, what shall I do?
 Ans 024
 - FAQ 015	Github contribution guideline, how do you make your commits count, how to get credit for the github activity tracker Ans: 024
 - FAQ 016 My data frame looks different every time I run it.
 - FAQ 017 What should I expect at the end of the course?
 What would I gain from this course?
-Ans:
+Ans:026
+- FAQ 018 Is it normal to spend so much time data cleaning in the last project Customer Segmentation?
+Ans: 027
+- FAQ 019 Where do I find summary data, meta data of the dataset for Customer Segmentation?
+How do I know which unknown or missing values to replace?
+Ans: 028

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com